bmegli/hardware-video-encoder/README.md

 This library wraps hardware video encoding in a simple interface.
 There are no performance loses (at the cost of library flexibility).

-Currently it supports VAAPI and various codecs (H.264, HEVC, ...).
+Currently it supports VAAPI and various codecs (H.264, HEVC, ...).\
+VBR and CQP modes are supported (e.g. streaming and later editting).

 See library [documentation](https://bmegli.github.io/hardware-video-encoder/group__interface.html).